jezzsantos/queryany/samples/ri/README.md

 ### Performance Compromise

-Due to he fact that we are using a generic abstraction `IStorage<TEntity>` to remove early complexity (by reducing coupling) from the codebase, and because that strategy entails compromising repository technology specific optimizations, we accept the fact that no repository technology will be used optimally in this reference implementation.
+Due to the fact that we are using a generic abstraction `IStorage<TEntity>` to remove early complexity (by reducing coupling) from the codebase, and because this strategy entails compromising repository technology specific optimizations; we accept the fact that no repository technology will be used optimally in this reference implementation.
+They will be used generically.

-No abstraction can possibly be optimal for every single repository technology.
+No abstraction can possibly be optimal for every single repository technology, since all repository technologies aim to satisfy different performance design goals.
+However, most of these optimizations are not important to you in the early stages of product development.

-We accept that fact, and we accept that these lost optimizations are likely not to be important for 80% of the use cases for repositories for persistence for a software product in it infancy.
+We accept that fact, and we accept that these lost optimizations are likely not to be important for 80% of the use cases for repositories for persistence for a software product in its early stages.

-We also accept that at the time in the software products life when these optimizations may become important, we simply can use a more optimal implementation for that part of the product, or switch repository technologies.
+We also accept that at the time in the software products life when these optimizations may become important, you can simply optimize that usage by engineering in a more optimal implementation for that part of the product.
+This has the effect of increasing complexity (making that more optimal part of the codebase harder to change in the future).

 For those reasons, the following sub-optimizations on specific repository implementations is acceptable:

-* A `1000` query limit on all queries, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* A `1000` result limit on all queries, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
-* Loading all entities from each container, in: `InProcessInMemRepository`, `RedisInMemRepository`.
+* Loading all entities (into memory) from each container, in: `InProcessInMemRepository`, `RedisInMemRepository`.
-* In memory (where) filtering, in: `InProcessInMemRepository`, `RedisInMemRepository`.
+* In memory (Where clause) filtering, in: `InProcessInMemRepository`, `RedisInMemRepository`.
-* Multiple individual fetching of joined entities, in: `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* Multiple fetches of individual joined entities, in: `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
-* In memory joining of joined containers, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
+* In memory joining of joined entities, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`, `AzureCosmosSqlApiRepository`.
 * In memory ordering, limiting, offsetting, in: `InProcessInMemRepository`, `RedisInMemRepository`, `AzureTableStorageRepository`.

 ### Mapping Shortcut

 Ideally, there would be a mapping between domain entities and DTO's whenever entities transfer over any boundaries outside the domain.

 For example 1: When HTTP requests invoke domain entities to perform activities, the data passed into entities would be in the form of DTO's coming over the wire as JSON.
+That requires mapping DTO -> Entity and visa versa.

 For example 2: When domain entities are persisted to storage, the entity would be mapped to a DTO and then passed to a physical repository for persisting to that store.
+That requires mapping Entity -> DTO and visa versa.

-* All these mappings (entity <-> DTO and visa-versa)  require knowledge of those mappings codified somewhere.
+* All these mappings (entity <-> DTO and visa-versa)  require knowledge of those mappings codified somewhere in the code.
 * Typically, in the case of inbound invocation (eg. HTTP requests/responses), this mapping is codified outside the entity in a service contract.
 * Typically, in the case of an outbound invocation (eg. Persistence), this mapping is codified inside the entity itself.
-* The mapping code may be complex (depending on the entity complexity), and this code may also be hard to maintain correctly, is often tedious to maintain, and difficult to make cohesive.
+* The mapping code may be complex (depending on the entity's complexity), and this code may also be hard to maintain correctly.
+It is often tedious to maintain, difficult to type check and difficult to make cohesive.

-For these reasons and others, we have taken a design shortcut in persistence mapping by making the entities opt into supporting persistency in a generic way.
+For these reasons and some others, we have taken a design shortcut in persistence mapping by making the entities opt into supporting persistency in a generic way.

 Each domain entity is required to:
  1. Define a name of a logical collection (i.e. the name of a table, for use by database repository) (See: [EntityNameAttribute](https://github.com/jezzsantos/queryany/blob/master/src/QueryAny/EntityNameAttribute.cs))